History of Ohio: Precontact Indigenous history

+Prehistory through the 15th century

 A fossil which dated between 11,727 and 11,424 B.C. indicated that Paleo-Indians hunted large animals, including Jefferson's ground sloth, using stone tools.
 Later ancestors of Native Americans were known as the Archaic peoples.
 Sophisticated successive cultures such as the Adena, Hopewell and Fort Ancient, built monumental earthworks such as massive monuments, some of which have survived to the present.

 The Late Archaic period featured the development of focal subsistence economies and regionalization of cultures.
 Regional cultures in Ohio include the Maple Creek Culture of Southwestern Ohio, the Glacial Kame culture of western Ohio (especially northwestern Ohio), and the Red Ochre and Old Copper cultures across much of northern Ohio.
 Flint Ridge, located in present-day Licking County, provided flint, an extremely important raw material and trade good.
 Objects made from Flint Ridge flint have been found as far east as the Atlantic coast, as far west as Kansas City, and as far south as Louisiana, demonstrating the wide network of prehistoric trading cultures.

 About 800 BC, Late Archaic cultures were supplanted by the Adena culture.
 The Adenas were mound builders.
 Many of their thousands of mounds in Ohio have survived.
 Following the Adena culture was the Hopewell culture (c.
 100 to c.
 400 C.E.), which also built sophisticated mounds and earthworks, some of which survive at Hopewell and Newark Earthworks.
 They used their constructions as astronomical observatories and places of ritual celebration.
 The Fort Ancient culture also built mounds, including some effigy mounds.
 Researchers first considered the Serpent Mound in Adams County, Ohio to be an Adena mound.
 It is the largest effigy mound in the United States and one of Ohio's best-known landmarks.
 Scholars believe it may have been a more recent work of Fort Ancient people.
 In Southern Ohio alone, archaeologists have pinpointed 10000 mounds used as burial sites and have excavated another 1000 earth-walled enclosures, including one enormous fortification with a circumference of about 3.5 miles, enclosing about 100 acres.
 We now know from a great variety of items found in the mound tombs - large ceremonial blades chipped from obsidian rock formations in Yellowstone National Park; embossed breast-plates, ornaments and weapons fashioned from copper nuggets from the Great Lakes region; decorative objects cut from sheets of mica from the southern Appalachians; conch shells from the Atlantic seaboard; and ornaments made from shark and alligator teeth and shells from the Gulf of Mexico - that the Mound Builders participated in a vast trading network that linked together hundreds of Native Americans across the continent.
 It has also been found that Hopewell era settlements were cities by population density alone, with thousands of residents at their peak.